Accelerating Time Series Analysis via Processing using Non-Volatile Memories: Conclusions

 \section{Conclusions}

 This paper presents \myName{}, the first MRAM-based Accelerator for Time Series Analysis.
-The key idea is to exploit magnetoresistive crossbars to enable energy efficient and fast time series computation in-memory. \myName{} provides the following key benefits: 1) significantly increases parallelism exploiting column-level bitwise operations, and 2) reduces the overheads of data movement by performing computation in the memory cells.
-We evaluate three versions of \myName{} to match the requirements of different environments and perform a design space exploration. \myName{} significantly improves performance and energy over commodity and PNM platforms.
+The key idea is to exploit magnetoresistive crossbars to enable energy-efficient and fast time series computation in memory. \myName{} provides the following key benefits: 1) significantly higher parallelism exploiting column-level bitwise operations, and 2) reduction in data movement overheads by leveraging PUM. \myName{} improves performance and energy consumption over CPU, GPU, FPGA, and PNM platforms.